-Throughout South America, indigenous peoples are fighting to prevent irreparable harm to their communities and environments due to mega-projects financed by the Brazilian National Development Bank (BNDES).
+Throughout South America, indigenous peoples are fighting to prevent irreparable harm to their communities and the environment they depend upon for physical and cultural survival.
+In Brazil, development projects such as energy, infrastructure, and other mega-projects funded by the Brazilian National Development Bank (BNDES), pose a serious threat to indigenous peoples and the Amazon rainforest.
 Though BNDES is a Brazilian bank, its investments in dams and roads reach across the region.
-BNDES is a global leader in development finance, with its portfolio now far surpassing that of even the World Bank.
-Where BNDES greatly lags behind other major development banks, however, is in transparency and accountability.
-The bank lacks any comprehensive social and environmental policies, and has no policy on indigenous peoples.
+BNDES is a powerful, state-owned bank, with its portfolio in South America now far surpassing that of even the World Bank.
+However, BNDES greatly lags behind other major development banks in regards to sustainability and accountability.
+The bank lacks a set of comprehensive social and environmental safeguard policies and has no policy on indigenous peoples.

 - The Center helps prepare indigenous leaders in Brazil for future policy work (September 2017)